buglss/cronti/README.md

 ## onTime

-Create crontime with various combinations of month, week, weekdays, hours, minutes and tick.
-Only time is a mandatory parameter.
+Create crontime with various combinations of month, week, weekdays, time and tick parameters.
+Only time is a mandatory value.
 All crontime expressions are set according to this time parameter.
 The crontime expression that will be triggered before the entered date according to the tick value is returned.

 - If only the month(0..11) and week(0,1,2,-1) parameter is filled, the crontime expression that will be triggered every day from the first day of the week to the last day of that week is returned.
-- If only the month(0..11), week(0,1,2,-1) and weekdays(0..6) parameters are populated, the crontime expression for that day is returned.
+- If only the month(0..11), week(0,1,2,-1) and weekdays(0..6) parameters are populated, the crontime expression for that weekday is returned.
 - If only the week(0,1,2,-1) parameter is populated, the crontime expression that will be triggered every day during that week is returned.
-Except last week(-1).
+Except for the last week of the month(-1).
 - If only the month(0..11) parameter is populated, the crontime expression is returned for each day in that month.
-- If only the weekdays(0..6) parameter is populated, the crontime expression is returned for this weekdays every month.
+- If only the weekdays(0..6) parameter is populated, the crontime expression is returned for this weekday every month.
 - If only the month(0..11) and weekdays(0..6) parameters are populated, the crontime expression is returned for these weekdays of this month.
 - If no parameters are filled in, the crontime expression is returned for each day of each month.